 "We loved the stay in Paragpur, we really would love to come back and explore more rural & natural landscapes of India"

-- Nadya & Alistair traveled with Avi in a small group tour.
+- Nadya & Alistair, who traveled with Avi in a small group tour.

 The Forest-dwellers of Central India

-The tribal communities that reside on the edge of central India's tiger reserves, are all indigenous forest-dwelling tribes with strong animistic beliefs that have helped to keep our forests protected to this day.
+The Gond and Baiga tribal communities that reside on the edge of central India's tiger reserves, are indigenous forest-dwelling people with strong animistic beliefs that have helped to keep our forests and our tigers protected to this day.

 "Being able to visit tribal homes with our wonderful hostess Margie, was a wonderful experience"